alyab16/Age-Related-Risk-Analysis-of-COVID-19-Outcomes/README.md

 - `COVID-19 Age Group Analysis.Rmd`: This R Markdown file contains the code for the analysis.
 It includes data cleaning, visualization, hypothesis testing, regression analysis, and model validation.

-- `COVID19_cases.csv`: This CSV file contains the data used in the analysis.
-It includes information about confirmed COVID-19 cases, such as age group and outcome (fatal or resolved).

 - `COVID-19 Age Group Analysis.pdf`: This PDF file is the knitted output of the R Markdown file.
 It includes both the code and the results of the analysis, including tables and plots.

 ## Analysis Overview